mozilla/fxa/packages/fxa-auth-db-mysql/docs/API.md

 Returns a promise that:

-* resolves with an object `{}`
+* Resolves with an object `{}`
-  (whether a row was updated or not, i.e. even if `tokenVerificationId` does not exist).
+  if a token was verified.
+* Rejects with error `{ code: 404, errno: 116 }`
+  if there was no matching token.
-* rejects with any error from the underlying storage system (wrapped in `error.wrap()`).
+* Rejects with any error
+  from the underlying storage system
+  (wrapped in `error.wrap()`).

 ## .forgotPasswordVerified(tokenId, accountResetToken) ##